BetterHelp Relationship Counseling – Can Couples Counseling Help?

 • You can cultivate improved communication and conflict resolution skills.

 Although relationship counseling may not be able to fix every conflict, it can often provide the clarity needed to decide whether to stay together or separate.
-A couple’s therapy experience may lead to a healthier, stronger bond.
+A couple’s counseling experience may lead to a healthier, stronger bond.
 In each counseling session, you and your partner can work on creating behavioral patterns that help you thrive as a couple.
 If, however, you and your partner choose to end your relationship, therapy can help you do so in a healthy, amicable way.
 Meanwhile, if you decide to stay together, relationship issues therapy can help you continue to grow closer and work through any lingering resentment.

-What to expect during couples therapy
+What to expect during couples counseling

 Starting therapy is a big step and may seem overwhelming and unfamiliar at first, however, there are a few things that you can expect when starting a couples therapy session.
 Couples therapists are typically mental health professionals with a specialty in marriage and family therapy.
 You may want to ensure the counselor you end up working with is a licensed marriage and family therapist.
 If you’re searching for a professional through your health insurance provider, you’ll likely be able to request a marriage and family therapist.
-Couples therapy is a solution focused therapy and one of the most popular methods for couples therapy is the Gottman Method.
+Couples counseling is a solution focused therapy and one of the most popular methods for couples therapy is the Gottman Method.
 Led by a Gottman trained therapist, it is designed specifically to help couples to build better relationships.

-In the first few sessions, a therapist may just get to know both partners, during this time it may feel more like individual therapy.
+In the first few sessions, a therapist may just get to know both partners, during this time it may feel more like individual counseling.
 Many therapists will also ask about disorders or situations that may be impacting a relationship such as substance abuse, infidelity, and depression.
-From there your therapist may determine a treatment plan that can include sex therapy, emotionally focused therapy, cognitive behavior therapy for couples, and strategies for overcoming infidelity.
+From there your therapist may determine a treatment plan that can include sex counseling, emotionally focused therapy, cognitive behavior therapy for couples, and strategies for overcoming infidelity.
 Throughout the process your therapist will ensure your emotional safety.

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.